withastro/docs/src/pages/en/reference/integrations-reference.md

 - **When it's run:** when the dev server is closed.
 - **Use case:** to run any cleanup events you may trigger during the `astro:server:setup` or `astro:server:start` hooks.

+### astro:build:start

+- **When it's run:** after the `astro:config:done` event, but before the production build begins.
+- **Use case:** to setup any global objects or clients you may need during a production build.
+This can also extend build configuration options in the [experimental adapter API](/en/reference/adapter-reference/).

 ## Integration Ordering

 All integrations are run in the order that they are configured.
 For instance, for the array `[react(), svelte()]` in a user's `astro.config.*`, `react` will run before `svelte`.